 Plus, we’re a small company, so everybody at Kings III is busy.
 We don’t have time to constantly do quality testing.
 With OutSystems, the ability to rapidly make and deploy changes almost makes testing unnecessary.
 I do my quality testing, of course, but if I miss a few things, it’s not a big deal.

 Another great winning point for me was the understanding that you’re not really limited.
 OutSystems lets you do .NET extensions to add code when needed.
 I can do any type of development I want and build creative solutions that allow me to use application objects in more meaningful ways.

 With OutSystems, we didn’t have to hire another developer.
 I could just do it myself, and it ended up being four times cheaper than hiring new resources.
 This return on investment helped curb any concerns, as do the apps I’ve built so far.

 Since adopting OutSystems, I’ve built a workflow automation sales tool that turned a 20-minute task into a 2-minute one.
 The app takes data from our CRM platform, processes it, doublechecks it, and validates it.
 Then, two people just go through it quickly to make sure there are no errors.
 This takes less than a minute, and the data is ready to submit.
-Check out this demo for more on how low-code handles workflows and complex logic.

 I’ve also built another app called Customer Lookup Tool that merges all the information coming from two different applications used by our finance team so that all customer data is in one place.
 And I’m now working on a field services app for our service techs.
 These apps translate into real business outcomes.
 They save our employees time, which means we also save money and gain more efficiency for greater profits.
 Although I’m a developer, I understand that.